peterdavidconley/bitcoin-bond-market/README.md

 # bitcoin-bond-market

-This is an application that publishes data of bitcoin bond market prices.
+This is an application that publishes live data of bitcoin bond offerings across the market.
 Think of a stock market tracker, but instead it tracks the bitcoin bond market.

 ## Motivation

 As the crypto economy and ecosystem grows we will start to see companies and applications meet the same needs or services of the traditional market.
 For example, there are already plenty of "stock market trackers" in the crypto economy.
-They are companies like CoinMarketCap that list and publish the prices and market cap of most cryptocurrencies.
+They are companies like [CoinMarketCap](https://coinmarketcap.com/) that list and publish the prices and market cap of most cryptocurrencies.

 ## Design